 Thank God for what you have, and more will be given.
 When a person sees appreciation for what is done, it makes that person wants to give more.

 God dwells in thanksgiving.
 Psalm 100:4 says, 4 Enter into his gates with thanksgiving, and his courts with praise: be thankful unto him and bless his name.

 No one wants to be around someone who complains and is in a bad mood all the time; it can become mentally draining.

 It’s distasteful to be ungrateful.

-Prayer: Thank you Lord for making me an heir to your kingdom.
-I praise you Lord for you have done marvelous things.
+Prayer: Thank you, Lord, for making me an heir to your kingdom.
+I praise you, Lord, for you have done marvelous things.
 God, I thank you for your faithfulness; you have never failed me.
-I repent of complaining.
+I repent for complaining.
 I choose to rejoice always in your goodness.
-When I am discouraged or in distress, I pray without ceasing.
-I give thanks in everything knowing that I have victory in you.
-In Jesus name!
+When I am discouraged, or in distress, I pray without ceasing.
+I give thanks in everything, knowing that I have victory in you.
+In Jesus’ name!
 Amen.